Fady120/weatherapp-k8s/README.md

 ```

 ## Deployment
 This project is deployed on a **Kind (Kubernetes in Docker) cluster** for local development and testing.
+The container images used in this project are built to support the **ARM architecture**, making them compatible with ARM-based systems like Apple Silicon (M1/M2) and Raspberry Pi.

 To deploy this project on Kubernetes, follow these steps: